55minutes/django-project-starter/README.md

 # django-project-starter

 A project template for Django 1.5.1.
+In addition to the basic Django infranstructure, this template also includes:

+1. A [Vagrant][] configuration file for use with [Digital Ocean][].

 To use this project follow these steps: